 HPER-PEMA-163 Golf, 1 cr.
 Instruction designed for beginning and experienced golfers in proper use of woods; long, middle, and short iron shots; putting, and specialty shots.
 Etiquette and rules of golf; visitations to driving range and golf course.

-HPER-PEMA-165 Tennis 1 cr.
-Instruction designed for the

 HPER-PEMA-165 Tennis, 1 cr.
 Instruction designed for the beginning player with major emphasis on the serve, forehand/backhand ground strokes.
 Additional instruction with the lob, volley, and overhead.
 Singles/doubles play and strategies.
-Rules, tennis etiquette, and tournaments.
+Rules. tennis etiquette. and tournaments.